Ernyoke/certified-aws-advanced-networking-specialty/06-cdn/cloudfront.md

 ## CloudFront and SSL

-- Each CFN distribution receives a default domain name (CNAME)
+- Each CloudFront distribution receives a default domain name (CNAME)
 - HTTPS can be enabled by default for this address
-- CF allows alternate domain names (CNAME)
+- CloudFront allows alternate domain names (CNAME)
 - Process of adding alternate domain names:
-    - If we use HTTP, we need a certificate attached to the distribution which matches the alternate name
+    - If we use HTTPS, we need a certificate attached to the distribution which matches the alternate name
-    - Even if we don't want to use HTTPS, we need a way verifying that we onw and control the domain.
+    - Even if we don't want to use HTTPS, we need a way of verifying that we own and control the domain.
 This is accomplished by adding an SSL certificate which matches the alternate domain name
-    - The result is we need to add an SSL certificate wether we are using or not HTTPS
+    - The result, wether we want to use HTTPS or not, is that we need to add an SSL certificate to the distribution
 - SSL certificates are imported using ACM (AWS Certificate Manager).
 ACM is a regional service, because of this the certificate for global services (such as CF) needs to be imported in *us-east-1* region
-- Option we can set on a CFN behavior for handling HTTP and HTTPS:
+- Option we can set on a CloudFront behavior for handling HTTP and HTTPS:
     - We can allow both HTTP and HTTPS on a distribution
     - We can redirect HTTP to HTTPS
     - We can restrict to only allow HTTPS (any HTTP will fail)
-- There are two sets of connections when using CFN:
+- There are two sets of connections when using CloudFront:
-    - Viewer => CFN (viewer protocol)
+    - Viewer => CloudFront (viewer protocol)
-    - CFN => Origin (origin protocol)
+    - CloudFront => Origin (origin protocol)
 - Both connections need valid public certificates (self-signed certificates will not work)

 ## CloudFront and SNI